CS 3710: Syllabus for Introduction to Cybersecurity (ICS), fall 2025

 If you would prefer to disclose such conduct to a confidential resource where what you share is not reported to the University, you can turn to Counseling & Psychological Services (“CAPS”) and Women’s Center Counseling Staff and Confidential Advocates (for students of all genders).

-As your professors and as people, know that we care about you and your well-being and stand ready to provide support and resources as we can.
-As a faculty member, we are responsible employees, which means that we are required by University policy and by federal law to report certain kinds of conduct that you report to me to the University’s Title IX Coordinator.
+As your professors and as people, know that we care about you and your well-being and stand ready to provide support and resources as I can.
+As a faculty member, I am a responsible employee, which means that I am required by University policy and by federal law to report certain kinds of conduct that you report to me to the University’s Title IX Coordinator.
 The Title IX Coordinator’s job is to ensure that the reporting student receives the resources and support that they need, while also determining whether further action is necessary to ensure survivor safety and the safety of the University community.

 Engaging in your career development is an important part of your student experience.
 For example, presenting at a research conference, attending an interview for a job or internship, or participating in an extern/shadowing experience are not only necessary steps on your path but are also invaluable lessons in and of themselves.
 I wish to encourage and support you in activities related to your career development.
 To that end, please notify me by email as far in advance as possible to arrange for appropriate accommodations.